anniepan8215/ESE519_lab2B/lab/01_registers/README.md

 #define PIN         12
 #define POWER_PIN   11
 ```

+The above part is regarding for SDK allowing us to specify other "target boards" besides the Pico by setting the PICO_BOARD environment variable to the name of the board header file.

 Moreover, this c file also contains the function to convert RGB to GRB(encoded as a 24 binary number as expected by the NeoPixel).

 ```c